See widespread SPCA, HSUS, Humane Society, animal shelter and animal rescue fraud in these actual income-expense financial charts.

 We thank HumaneWatch.org for exposing HSUS’s nebulous claim because it leads to a startlingly clear conclusion about how animal owners are being scammed for donations!
 This 2014 chart provided by Humane Watch exposes the immense amount of $$$ the Humane Society Of The U.S. takes in by “benefitting from name confusion”.
 Read, and realize these are compelling reasons to verify and then donate to your local animal shelter or rescue group.

-Do the math: the above figures reveal an average cost-per-animal of $284 with some animal shelters averaging $1600 to $1800 per animal per year.
+Do the math: the above figures reveal an average cost-per-animal of $284 with some animal shelters and rescues averaging $1600 to $1800 per animal per year.
 Even more revealing, the numbers include healthy kittens/puppies born or dumped at the shelter AND animals taken there specifically to be euthanized.
 The first category generates excellent income; the second, negligible expense.

 TheDogPress.com advises against donating to any "national" animal shelter.
 Instead, seek out LOCAL animal rescue and shelter groups.
 Then visit them at least twice, including a weekday.
 Meet the people in charge.
 Affirm that all animals are from local sources and have a look at figures on the kill rate vs. adoption rate.